 Tripura Sundari Temple

 Tripura Sundari Temple was in the vicinity of the Nanda Devi shrine.
 It was a rather nondescript flight of stairs beside a very impressive statue of Lord Hanuman.
 We had perhaps missed the temple entrance for this reason.
-The stairs led to an open courtyard with a shrine at the centre.
+The stairs led to an open courtyard with a shrine at the center.
 The stone shrine, probably with some carvings, was now coated with grout and painted in yellow with red borders.
 Charming white and red aipan designs decorated the floor.

 The sanctum sanctorum contained many small statues that we could not identify very clearly.
 The statues were in some black stone and had white eyes and a playful countenance.
 The place was clean and there was a marked sense of divinity.
 We also got a nice view of the surrounding lanes of Almora below.